yuFeiCode/LL-SDP/README.md

 ## Floders Introduction
 ## Execution commands
-**As for GLANCE**, In order to make it easier to obtain the classification results, one can run it according to the following command regulation.
+**As for GLANCE**, In order to make it easier to obtain the classification results, you can enter the GLANCE folder and run it according to the following command regulation.
 `python main.py [model_name]`

 In above command,